 It’s a beautiful location, with a centro histórico (historic center) which is a UNESCO World Heritage site (Mexico has a lot of those and for a good reason!).

-Also, from what I’ve seen, it’s a beautiful location, so I’m kind of kicking myself that I haven’t been there yet. 😅
+Also, from what I’ve seen and learned, it’s a beautiful location and a really incredible Mexican food hubs, so I’m kind of kicking myself that I haven’t been there yet. 😅

 Oh, and when it comes to the food, there’s a story that goes with it.
 The nuns from the Santa Rosa and Santa Monica convents, took new and old world ingredients, and made dishes that Puebla is now famous for.